mslegrand/pegr/README.md

 Features of this Tool
 -------
-*  an easy way to enter and evaluate rules.
+*  Easy **Interactive**  Makes easy
+    *  adding rules to the peg
+    *  applying a rule to text input
-*  an easy way to break down and test component rules
+    *  check  and test component rules
-*  the ability to inspect how the final evalution was obtained.
+*  Easy inspection of the evaluation tree with the **tree** command.
+Provides a textual representation of how the final evalution was obtained.
-*  the abiltiy to plot the parsing tree of an evaluation.
+*  Graphing the evalutation tree with the **plot** command.
-*  a way to limit the depth of rule calls, and to inspect that stack when exceeded (to help detect potential hangs)
+*  A way to limit the depth of rule calls, and to inspect that stack when exceeded (to help detect potential hangs)
-*  a debugger specific to debugging the rules.
-It allows to set breakpoints step through the execution of the rules while inspect returned by the excution of each rule.
-This debugger debugs the rules, not R code!
+*  **A  specialized rule debugger** to ease the effort of debugging rule logic.
+The debugger allows one to inpsect all rules in the order in which they applied to the input: both when the rule is entered and exited.
+This allows one to inspect return status (whether or not the rule accepts the input), the text consumed, and any values produced by the rule.  ***The rule debugger is for debugging  logic of the set of rules, not R code!***

 Usage
 -------